shivamsingh-07/Firefly-URL-Shortner/README.md

-# Firefly-URL-Shortner
+# Firefly URL Shortner

-### This is a URL shortner with features like:

-1. User Authentication using JWT token.
-2. Paytm Payment Gateway
+This project includes a url shortner with user authentication and a payment gateway.
+After signup user gets 1 short link for free and after that they can buy more.

+### Technology Used
+1. React JS
+2. Node JS
+3. MongoDB